 What Does It Mean to Say That an Attorney is Certified?

 A certified attorney goes one step beyond a lawyer who claims that he or she practices in a specific area of the law, like family law.
 New Jersey certified matrimonial lawyers, who receive the official designation from the Supreme Court, have to show a clear emphasis on matrimonial and family laws, including complicated subjects like highly contested child custody disputes, divorce involving members of the military, and high net worth divorces.

-These attorneys must show a great deal of previous experience in matrimonial law, receive favorable evaluations from other lawyers and judges in the realm of matrimonial law, fulfill ongoing legal educational requirements on a regular basis, and pass a lengthy test in matrimonial law.
+These attorneys must show a great deal of previous experience in matrimonial law, receive favorable evaluations from other lawyers and judges in the realm of matrimonial law, fulfill ongoing legal education requirements on a regular basis, and pass a lengthy test in matrimonial law.

 The certification program assists members of the public and New Jersey to identify certified matrimonial attorneys in the state of New Jersey represent only 2% of all lawyers across the state, which means that finding a prominent member of this legal community is extremely important when you are looking for someone who has extensive experience and a commitment to helping in complex family law disputes.
 You deserve the support provided by a dedicated matrimonial attorney in New Jersey and you should schedule a consultation directly with an attorney sooner rather than later.